bisraelsen/bisraelsen.github.io/contact.md

 permalink: /contact/
 ---

-Email is by far the easiest was to contact me.
+Email is by far the easiest way to contact me.
 You can also try any of the listed accounts on the left.

 <form method="POST" action="http://formspree.io/brett.israelsen@colorado.edu">
   <input type="email" name="email" placeholder="Your email">